ZhangHongqi215/PCBert-Kla/README.md

 **PCBert-Kla** is a novel computational tool designed to identify **lysine lactylation (Kla)** sites in proteins.
 By leveraging **ProtBert**, a protein-specific BERT-based language model, and integrating multiple **physicochemical features**, PCBert-Kla offers state-of-the-art accuracy, robustness, and generalization in Kla site prediction.

-PCBert-Kla combines the power of deep learning and protein-specific language models with the incorporation of key protein properties to predict Kla sites effectively.
-It outperforms existing methods in terms of predictive performance and generalization.

 ## Key Features

 - **Protein Sequence Representation**: PCBert-Kla utilizes the **ProtBert** model, a pre-trained BERT-based model for protein sequences, to extract deep features from protein sequences, improving prediction accuracy for Kla sites.

 - **Fusion of Physicochemical Features**: The model integrates a wide range of physicochemical properties of proteins, including:
-  - Molecular weight
+  - Molecular Weight Calculation
-  - Isoelectric point
+  - Isoelectric Point Calculation
-  - Amino acid composition
+  - Amino Acid Composition Analysis
-  - Secondary structure content
+  - Secondary Structure Content Prediction
-  - Hydrophobicity
+  - Hydrophobicity Calculation
-  - Charge distribution
+  - Net Charge Calculation

   These features enrich the model's ability to predict Kla sites by considering both sequence and structural characteristics of proteins.

-- **Attention Mechanism**: PCBert-Kla incorporates an attention mechanism in the fully connected layers, which allows the model to automatically select the most relevant features for Kla site prediction, further improving its accuracy and robustness.

-- **State-of-the-art Performance**: PCBert-Kla demonstrates exceptional accuracy and generalization capabilities, outperforming existing methods in Kla site prediction across multiple performance metrics.

 ## Installation